Autodesk/hig/packages/vanilla/README.md

 # hig-vanilla

+# DEPRECATION WARNING: this package is no longer getting updates.
+Use the component packages published in the @hig namespace, and browse their source at [`packages`](..).

 The HIG Web implementation consists of `html`, `css` and `js`.
 You can opt to only consume the `html` and `css` part and write the wrapper against the `interface.json` yourself (hard) or opt to use our `js` wrapper directly (easy).

 ## Install